 I officially have the most meta job in San Francisco.
 When people ask me what I do my generic answer is that I do marketing for a tech startup.
 This is my safe answer, everyone understands and the conversation moves on to the next topic.
-But if I sense the person is actually interested in what I do I will say something to the extent of “I manage influencer relations for a SaaS company that sells influencer marketing software.”
+But if I sense the person is actually interested in what I do, “I manage influencer relations for a SaaS company that sells influencer marketing software.”

 There are currently 4,338 Influencer Marketing jobs in the United States alone.
 (To put this in perspective there are 22,374 Social Media Marketing jobs and 21,418 Content Marketing jobs.)
 This tells me that brands are beginning to invest in influencer marketing not only from a technology standpoint but from a human resources view as well.

-About six months ago I wrote a piece about why it’s time to hire an influence marketer which highlights the benefits this role has for brands and the requirements it demands.
+It’s important to hire an influence marketer for many reasons.
 In my eyes the biggest advantage of having a single person manage all influencer relationships for a brand is consistency and relationship building.
-When influencer relations are dispersed among various team members there is often miscommunications with influencers which can severely damage the relationship you are working so hard to build.
+When influencer relations are dispersed among various team members there can be miscommunications with influencers which can severely damage the relationship you are working so hard to build.
 Additionally, having someone in this role is essential to scaling influencer marketing through long-term relationships.

 So, what have I learned so far?
 What advice would I have for other influencer marketing managers?
 This is what I learned in my first 30 days as an influencer marketing manager.